labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 How to select my organisms of interest?
 ---------------------------------------

-To select you genome/sequence, move the mouse with the button down on the wanted genomes in the **Pre-selection Zone** (shift + click works too).
+To select an object, move the mouse with the button down on the wanted genomes in the **Pre-selection Zone** (shift + click works too).
 Then press the green button to put them in the **Selection Zone**.